-Dallas organizers are conducting research to build a case for an investigation by the DOJ’s Civil Rights Division into the systematic violation of the civil rights of Dallas civilians, primarily communities of color, through institutionalized DPD practices.
+Dallas organizers are conducting research to build a case for an investigation by the Justice Department’s Civil Rights Division into the systematic violation of the civil rights of Dallas civilians, primarily communities of color, through institutionalized DPD practices.

-DCOC submitted an open records request for data on every police shooting from January 1, 1987, to August 11, 2013, and statistically analyzed the (albeit incomplete) responsive data they received from the department in a report released in November 2013.
+Dallas Communities submitted an open records request for data on every police-perpetrated shooting from January 1, 1987, to August 11, 2013, and statistically analyzed the (albeit incomplete) responsive data they received from the department in a report released in November 2013.

-The group’s report found that between July 20, 2002, and July 18, 2013, there were 197 police shootings reported by the police department, with 58 resulting in a fatality.
-Black and Hispanic fatalities accounted for 43, or 74 percent, of all lethal police shootings.
-Of the remaining 139 non-fatal police shootings, black and Hispanic non-fatal shootings accounted for 112, or 81 percent, of all reported incidents.
-Overall, the report found that there were 156 black and Hispanic individuals who were shot by a Dallas police officer between July 2002 and July 2013 – a whopping 79 percent of all reported police shootings during that same period.
+The group’s report found that between July 20, 2002, and July 18, 2013, there were 197 police-perpetrated shootings reported by the police department, with 58 resulting in a fatality.
+Black and Latino fatalities accounted for 43, or 74 percent, of all lethal police-perpetrated shootings.
+Of the remaining 139 non-fatal police shootings, Black and Latino non-fatal shootings accounted for 112, or 81 percent, of all reported incidents.
+Overall, the report found that there were 156 Black and Latino individuals who were shot by a Dallas police officer between July 2002 and July 2013 — a whopping 79 percent of all reported police-perpetrated shootings during that same period.

-The findings reveal a clear bias in the application of deadly force against racial minorities by the Dallas Police Department that could provide the basis for an investigation into the institutionalization of racial profiling by the department, according to civil rights attorney Shayan Elahi, who is counsel for the DCOC.
+The findings reveal a clear bias in the application of deadly force against racial minorities by the DPS that could provide the basis for an investigation into the institutionalization of racial profiling by the department, according to civil rights attorney Shayan Elahi, who is counsel for the Dallas Communities.

-“We are looking at a, sort of, unbridled abuse of power, shoot-at-will-and-then-get-off-scott-free, situation here,” Elahi told Truthout.
+“We are looking at a sort of unbridled-abuse-of-power, shoot-at-will-and-then-get-off-scott-free situation here,” Elahi told Truthout.

-He said the group decided to approach the DOJ’s Civil Rights Division after Dallas city council members were unresponsive to the group’s reported research.
+He said the group decided to approach the Justice Department’s Civil Rights Division after Dallas city council members were unresponsive to the group’s reported research.
 The local FBI office has expressed interest in meeting with the group after reviewing their report, he said.

-“We’re trying to put together a narrative which will go along with the numbers to show the DOJ that there’s something here that needs to be looked at,” Elahi said.
+“We’re trying to put together a narrative which will go along with the numbers to show the [Justice Department] that there’s something here that needs to be looked at,” Elahi said.

-He said the DOJ staffers have been slow to respond to the group’s inquiries thus far.
+He said the Justice Department staffers have been slow to respond to the group’s inquiries thus far.

-In addition to DCOC’s research, the Cato Institute’s National Police Misconduct Reporting Project ranked Dallas 11th highest in reported misconduct rates for law enforcement agencies with 1,000 or more officers.
+In addition to Dallas Communities’ research, the Cato Institute’s National Police Misconduct Reporting Project ranked Dallas 11th highest in reported misconduct rates for law enforcement agencies with 1,000 or more officers.

-As far as Watkins’ plan for a new investigative unit goes, Elahi expressed mixed feelings.
+As far as Watkins’s plan for a new investigative unit goes, Elahi expressed mixed feelings.

 “I would never begrudge anybody trying to do something positive toward shedding some light into this issue, so I understand where DA Watkins is coming from, and I applaud that effort.
 Having said that, the other criticisms that are also there are that it is just a fact of the way our system is set up that the DA’s office works very closely with the police department,” he said.
 “They need them for prosecutions.”

-The group hopes city leaders will look into the disproportional application of deadly force by the department against communities of color before the DOJ files an investigation into the matter.
+The group hopes city leaders will look into the disproportional application of deadly force by the police department against communities of color before the Justice Department files an investigation into the matter.